-However, we do not promote viewpoint diversity for its own sake.
-Our primary goal is to improve research and teaching at colleges and universities.
-We recognize that institutions of higher learning are not ‘public squares’ in the traditional sense, but rather sites for the production and dissemination of knowledge.
-To facilitate these objectives, we embrace a particular set of norms and values, which we have taken to calling the ‘HxA Way.’
-We encourage our members to embody these in all of their professional interactions.
-We insist upon these norms and values for those publishing on our platforms or participating in our events.
+In order to best promote open inquiry, viewpoint diversity, and constructive disagreement, we embrace a particular set of norms and values, which we have taken to calling the ‘HxA Way.’
+We encourage our members to embody these in all of their professional interactions and we insist upon these norms and values for those publishing on our platforms or participating in our events.

-Even for those who are not members, and not publishing on our platforms or participating in our events (for instance, those taking part in discussions on our social media content), we believe that these values can help foster more robust and constructive engagement across lines of difference:
+Even for those who are not members and not publishing on our platforms or participating in our events, we believe that these values can help foster more robust and constructive engagement across lines of difference.

 Take seriously the prospect that you may be wrong.
 Be genuinely open to changing your mind about an issue if this is what is expected of interlocutors (although the purpose of exchanges across difference need not always be to ‘convert’ someone, as explained here).
 Acknowledge the limitations to one’s own arguments and data as relevant.